-Named after the Stormy Point lookout, where the views are phenomenal, stretching as far as Mt Egmont and Mt Ruapehu, and the West Coast.
+Named after the Stormy Point lookout, where the views are phenomenal, stretching as far as Mt Taranaki and Mt Ruapehu, and the west coast.
 You’ll also see one of the best-preserved sequences of river terraces in the world.
 This route takes you high above diverse, lush farmland, through winding country lanes and past gardens, a boutique wool mill and a stunning artist’s haven.
 Keep an eye out for roadside stalls and quirky boutique stores.

 Start from Feilding in the south or from the State Highway One turn off at Vinegar Hill in the north, the Stormy Point Route takes you through hilly countryside with stunning scenery.

 Turn off of State Highway One and start your scenic journey along this stunning route.

 A popular campground that’s ideal for kayaking, swimming, bush walking and exploring.

 Meet the Artist Stewart Fulljames in his bright red shop and gallery.